Frequently Asked Questions

 I have a vulnerable relative at home whilst I attend an engagement.
 Can you help?
 Can you take me to hospital appointments?

-Yes, we will always do our best to accommodate any extra visits you need for one-off appointments, whether this is a hospital appointment or simply a visit to the shops or hairdressers!
+Yes, I will always do my best to accommodate any extra visits you need for one-off appointments, whether this is a hospital appointment or simply a visit to the shops or hairdressers!

-We do offer a sit-in service.
-So, whether you are looking for a short-term sit-in service, or a long-term sit-in service (if you have to go abroad or elsewhere, and may not be back for a longer period of time), please contact us.
-We can provide an experienced carer to look after your relative, meaning that you can have peace of mind during your absence knowing your loved one will be in safe hands at all times.
-For more information, please contact us today.
+Bury North Care offers a sit-in service.
+So, whether you are looking for a short-term sit-in service, or a long-term sit-in service (if you have to go abroad or elsewhere, and may not be back for a longer period of time), please contact me.
+I can provide an experienced carer to look after your relative, meaning that you can have peace of mind during your absence knowing your loved one will be in safe hands at all times.
+For more information, please contact me today.

 I'm deciding between home care and a care home.
 Which option is best for me?